gbdrummer/symbiocss/How to Structure CSS Documents.md

 </a>
 ```

-Our design specifies that this basic button should display inline with other buttons at viewport widths above our "UI switch point" (the point at which our layout switches between a small-screen version and a larger-screen version) and should fill the full width of the layout on smaller viewports.
+Our hypothetical design specifies that this basic button should display inline with other buttons at viewport widths above our "UI switch point" (the point at which our layout switches between a small-screen version and a larger-screen version) and should fill the full width of the layout on smaller viewports.

 To accomplish this, the ideal way of structuring the CSS would be as follows: